 - Should we keep writing that government grant?

-The Social Velocity recorded webinar “Financing Not Fundraising: Calculating the Cost of Fundraising” will help you answer these (and more) questions.
+The Social Velocity on demand webinar “Financing Not Fundraising: Calculating the Cost of Fundraising” will help you answer these (and more) questions.

 I asked for audience participation prior to the webinars.
 When people registered for this webinar, I asked them to submit some numbers from one of their past fundraising activities (an event, a direct mail piece, a foundation grant) so that I could calculate the fundraising costs of a couple of participants during the webinar.